 The media has hit upon a story – Ophiuchus is the 13th constellation.
-You are not the sign you thought you were.
-It’s an old story made new in perhaps the void after Christmas.
-An old argument raises its head like a snake about to strike – spitting at astrologers from all angles.
+You are not the sign you thought you were – cue shock horror!
+It’s an old story made new, repeatedly turning up like a bad penny every few years.
+The old argument raises its head like a snake about to strike – spitting at astrologers from all angles.
 And we respond, protecting our knowledge, our understanding, our history.
-We curl poised, ready to strike back - point out that we understand precession, that we practice Western astrology, that this has all be discussed before 2000 years ago.
+We curl poised, ready to strike back – point out that we understand precession, that we practice Western astrology, that this has all be discussed before, 2000 years ago.
 The astronomers hit back, laughing at our ineptitude, ridiculing faith, belief and our academic studies.

 Inevitably it gave me pause for thought, time to reflect upon why I practice astrology and the argument that rages between us and science.

 The novel is both a espionage thriller and an exploration to find proof of God through science.
 If you think it can’t be done – read the novel!
 Ranging through philosophy, quantum physics, mathematics, history and religion, José weaves together what science has discovered with what religious texts across the world have stated for thousands of years.
 The resulting work is so profound I haven’t been able to stop thinking about it.

 What stuck with me most is José’s description of reductionism and semantics, touched on below in his short video about the novel.
 In the book he points out that reductionism (science) explores the world of fact.
 The universe is composed of planets and stars, galaxies, black holes, dark matter.
 It is atoms and molecules and electromagnetic energy.
 It is weighed and measured, tested, photographed and re-created in a laboratory.